Autism diagnosis: what to expect

 Tests and tools for diagnosing autism

-When diagnosing autism, professionals like psychiatrists and psychologists refer to the Diagnostic and statistical manual of mental disorders (DSM-5).
-DSM-5 uses the term ‘autism spectrum disorder’.
-It lists signs and symptoms and states how many of these must be present to confirm a diagnosis of autism spectrum disorder.
+These tools include the Diagnostic and statistical manual of mental disorders (DSM-5-TR).
+DSM-5-TR uses the term ‘autism spectrum disorder’.
+It lists signs and characteristics and states how many of these must be present to confirm a diagnosis of autism spectrum disorder.

-Professionals use screening tools to decide whether your child has enough autism signs to go on to a full assessment.
-Some professionals also use these screening tools together with observing your child to make a diagnosis.
+Professionals use screening tools to decide whether your child has enough signs of autism to go on to a full assessment.
+Some professionals use these screening tools together with their own professional judgment to make a diagnosis.
+Australian screening tools include:

 Some professionals use tools that are specifically developed for detailed autism diagnosis.
 Diagnostic tools include: